RoSh-23/Index-Creator/README.md

     2. Open the linux terminal and type <br>
         ./program_name inpt_file_1.txt inpt_file_2.txt output_file_1.txt
 + **Where**
-    1. *inpt_file_1.txt*: contains all the terms which need to be indexed from the text.
+    1. *inpt_file_1.txt*: contains all the words which need to be indexed from the text.
 Each term on a new line.
     2. *inpt_file_2.txt*: contains the text on which index has to be created with each new page delimited by *10 '@'* symbols.
     3. *output_file_1.txt*: file where the resultant index will be saved.
 ## Example